Publishing with a purpose

-- Policy Articles: Global Discourse sees policy making as a central feature of academic publishing within the social sciences and each issue includes a Policy Section in which policy makers respond to the core topics and debates raised by the academic content.
-The section consists of either a series of shorter 1,000 word pieces in direct response to the articles in the issue or a series of longer pieces of 3,000 words in a symposium addressing a central topic of contention raised by the issue.
-The purpose of the section is to create space for thoroughgoing engagement between academics and policy makers in specific fields to examine the scope of application for ideas advanced within the issue and to present cutting edge policy positions that have transformative capacity.
+- Policy replies: Global Discourse sees policy making as a central feature of academic publishing within the social sciences and each issue includes policy replies written by policy makers in response to key articles.
+Policy replies are generally 1,000-3,000 words in length.
+These replies foster thoroughgoing engagement between academics and policy makers in specific fields.
+The intention is to achieve research impact by examining the scope of application for ideas advanced and to present cutting edge policy positions that have transformative capacity.
 We actively solicit a diverse range of opinions and responses in order to overcome the ‘echo chamber’ effect that so often dominates discussions.
 Put simply, the Global Discourse Policy Section is driven by intellectual need, not ideological dogma.

-Contributions are solicited by the Editors from think tanks, local and national government, intergovernmental organisations, NGOs, charities, political parties, journalists and leading figures in business and industry.
-Policy makers can propose, in response to the list of forthcoming issues, symposia and contributions more generally by contacting the Policy Section Editor directly.
-Please consult our submission guidelines for Policy Section authors.
+Contributions are solicited by the Editors from think tanks, local and national government, intergovernmental organisations, NGOs, charities, political parties, journalists and leading figures in business and industry Please consult our submission guidelines for Policy Section authors.

 How to submit an article

 All Research Articles should initially be submitted by email to the Guest Editor(s) of the themed issue.
-They must be properly anonymised for double-blind peer review (see instructions below)
+They must be properly anonymised for double anonymous peer review (see instructions below)

-Policy Articles and Book Reviews should be submitted via email to the relevant Section Editor, and Replies to the Guest Editor(s) of the themed issue.
+Policy replies should be submitted via email to the relevant Guest Editor(s) of the themed issue.
 They do not need to be anonymised, as they are reviewed internally by members of the Editorial Advisory Board.

-Authors of all articles, once they have been conditionally accepted, will be invited to make their final article submission via the Global Discourse Editorial Manager website, which will be available in due course.
+Authors of all articles, once they have been conditionally accepted, will be invited to make their final article submission via the Global Discourse Editorial Manager website.

 Initial manuscript submission